U.S. Virgin Islands Medical Cannabis Patient Care Act Summary

-- The Office of Cannabis Regulation (OCR) may approve additional conditions or their treatments.
+The OCR may approve additional conditions or their treatments.

-- Nonresident patients may possess up to three ounces of cannabis, plus an amount of cannabis products allowed by regulation.
+Nonresident patients may possess up to three ounces of cannabis, plus an amount of cannabis products allowed by regulation.

-- Patients may designate a caregiver to assist them with the medical use of cannabis.
+Patients may designate a caregiver to assist them with the medical use of cannabis.
 Caregivers are also issued ID cards from the OCR.

-- A patient may have more than one caregiver if the patient — or the person responsible for making medical decisions on their behalf — submits documentation showing that additional help is needed due to the patient’s age or medical condition.
+A patient may have more than one caregiver if the patient — or the person responsible for making medical decisions on their behalf — submits documentation showing that additional help is needed due to the patient’s age or medical condition.

-- Caregivers may pick up a patient’s cannabis from a dispensary on their behalf.
+Caregivers may pick up a patient’s cannabis from a dispensary on their behalf.

-- Either a patient or their caregiver — not both — may cultivate plants for a patient.
+Either a patient or their caregiver — not both — may cultivate plants for a patient.
 Patients will notify the OCR of whether they or the caregiver will be designated to cultivate.